We are frequently asked the question "are bulldogs good with kids?"

 Firstly we recommend that you decide for yourself whether or not you really have the time to devote to raising a puppy.
 Between 8-12 weeks of age is a very important time for puppy to bond with it's new family and it is advisable that you spend as much time as possible with your new puppy in order for them to learn what this big world is all about.

 Bulldogs can be left while you go to work, providing they have access to get inside or into a shaded area of your home where there is plenty of cool fresh water to drink.
 Remember they do not like the heat, so they need to be accommodated in this regard.
-Never leave a bulldog outside when humidity is high.
+Never leave a bulldog outside when humidity is high and never ever leave them alone in a car.

 Bulldogs are not destructive by nature and I have yet to meet one that insists on digging and chewing as some other breeds are famous for, however this is not to say that if a bulldog gets board it will not find something to occupy it's time.
 This is when a bulldog will appreciate having other animals around to play with.
 There are lots of good toys available to buy to keep your bulldog entertained throughout the day and lets face it, they love to sleep so their bed is just as attractive to them most of the time.